 And how could a soul enter his body with his own soul already occupying it?
 The CH is based on the assumption that one body can hold two souls, but is this true?
 We know that in most stories in which a spirit possesses someone, the possessing spirit does not share that person’s body but takes it over, forcing the original soul out.
 The original soul then wanders the Earth, inert and unaware, but unable to leave the mortal plane.
 The only way it can have any sort of life is to enter a body – either its own original body or another one.

 Voldemort found the Potters at home.
 He killed James.
 He then tried to kill Harry, but Lily tricked him into a magical bargain: “My life for Harry’s!”
 He agreed.
 He killed her.
 Then, thinking he didn’t have to honor his contract (or not realizing he had made one), he tried to kill Harry – and succeeded.

 Now it gets complicated.
 The Avada Kedavra did indeed kill Harry, but not in the usual way.
 His mother’s love DID protect him, but not like we think.
 Voldemort’s breach of contract made the curse malfunction; it failed to kill Harry.
 It did, however, separate Harry’s soul from his persona.

 What is more interesting is what happened to his soul.
-If the AK had the same effect on Harry as it did on Voldemort, his soul would have found a warm body with no soul in it, or at least, with its soul very loosely attached.
+If the Killing Curse had the same effect on Harry as it did on Voldemort, his soul would have found a warm body with no soul in it, or at least, with its soul very loosely attached.
 Whether Harry’s body was soulless or just easy pickings, Voldemort’s soul entered it and took over.
-This means Harry’s original soul is … where exactly?
+This means Harry’s original soul is… where, exactly?